Proper Orthogonal Descriptors for Multi-element Chemical Systems: Numerical Experiments

 Natural TiO$_2$ minerals occur in three polymorphs: rutile (tetragonal), anatase. (tetragonal), and brookite (orthorhombic).
 The unit cells of these polymorphs are shown in Figure \ref{figTiO2}.
 In \cite{Artrith2016}, a diverse DFT data set was generated to train an ANN potential for TiO$_2$ using an iterative refinement method.
 An initial set of reference structures was generated by distorting ideal rutile, anatase, and brookite structures around the ground state.
 In addition, supercell structures with oxygen vacancies were also included in the initial data set.
 Subsequently, additional reference structures were generated by performing short molecular dynamics simulations at various temperatures.
 This process was repeated until the newly generated structures were found to be accurately represented by the ANN potential.
 The final data set comprised a total of 7815 structures containing between 6 and 95 atoms.
 We refer to \cite{Artrith2016} for additional information about the DFT data set for TiO$_2$.

 We use 50\% of the data set (3908 training structures) to fit ACE, SNAP, and POD potentials, while employing the rest of the data set (3907 test structures) as an independent testing set to assess the accuracy of the potentials and detect overfitting.
 A common way to detect overfitting is to compare the accuracy of the model for test structures (test errors) to the accuracy of the model for training structures (training errors).
 The training and test errors are shown in Figure \ref{fig2TiO2}.
 The test errors are almost identical to the training errors for ACE, SNAP, and POD-I, POD-II potentials.
-The convergence of both energy and force errors is fast when $N_{\rm f}$ is less than 30.
-When $N_{\rm f}$ increases above 30, the convergence becomes slower.
-In terms of accuracy comparison, ACE is slightly more accurate than POD-I, while SNAP is more accurate than ACE.
+The convergence of both energy and force errors is quite fast when $N_{\rm f}$ is less than 30. {The errors decrease quite slowly as $N_{\rm f}$ increases above 30.} In terms of accuracy comparison, ACE is slightly more accurate than POD-I, while SNAP is more accurate than ACE.
 POD-II is the most accurate potential since it has the lowest energy and force errors.
 Indeed, POD-II with $N_{\rm f} = 30$ is even more accurate than POD-I, ACE and SNAP with $N_{\rm f} = 91$.
 For $N_{\rm f} = 91$, POD-II predicts the mean absolute errors of about 0.94 meV/atom and 70 meV/\AA \ which are several times smaller than those predicted by the other potentials.

+We emphasize that while we compare our approach to the linear ACE and SNAP potentials, it is conceivable that a nonlinear ACE potential \cite{Lysogorskiy2021} or an equivariant message passing neural network potential like MACE \cite{Batatia2022} may offer comparable improvements.
+Further exploration into these potentials could provide additional insights into the effectiveness of different computational approaches for modeling complex interactions within systems.

 Figure \ref{fig3TiO2} displays the histogram of mean absolute energy errors for all the test structures as predicted by POD-I and POD-II using $N_{\rm f} = 30$ basis functions.
 For POD-I, more than 55\% of the structures has an energy error of less than 8 meV/atom, while 99\% of the structures are predicted with an energy error of less than 50 meV/atom.
 For POD-II, almost all the structures are predicted with an energy error of less than 12 meV/atom, while 55\% of the structures has an energy error of less than 2 meV/atom.
 The errors predicted by POD-II are several times less than those by POD-I. Hence, POD-II provides significantly more accurate prediction than POD-I while having the same computational cost.